We have recently upgraded our card service processes and as a result all account holders are required to re-set their account passwords.

 The wit of Jane Austen has for partner the perfection of her taste - Virginia Woolf

-Who is Jane Austen?
 Jane Austen was born in Steventon rectory on 16 December 1775.
-Her family later moved to Bath and then to Chawton in Hampshire.
+Her family later moved to Bath, then to Southampton and finally to Chawton in Hampshire.
 She began writing Pride and Prejudice when she was twenty-two years old.
-Originally called First Impressions, it was initially rejected by publishers and only published in 1813 after much revision.
-All four of her novels published in her lifetime were published anonymously.
-Jane Austen died on 18 July 1817.
-Northanger Abbey and Persuasion were published posthumously.
+It was originally called First Impressions and was initially rejected by the publishers and only published in 1813 after much revision.
+She published four of her novels in her lifetime, Sense and Sensibility (1811), Pride and Prejudice (1813), Mansfield Park (1814) and Emma (1816).
+Jane Austen died on 18th July 1817.
+Northanger Abbey and Persuasion were both published posthumously in 1818.